 This section explains who does what in your business, what everyone’s background is, and what their past experiences bring to the team.

 Here’s what you need to break down:

-After you’ve laid out your business’s organizational structure, it’s time to dive into the product or service your business provides.
+After you’ve described your business’s organizational structure, it’s time to dive into the product or service your business provides.
 With this step, your goal is to lay out your plans for positioning your product.

 Now that you’ve given all the crucial details of your core product offering, the next step in writing a business plan is to explain how you’ll market and sell your product or service.